 - April 8, 6PM ET: Disabled activists in the climate sphere discuss the ways that disabled folks have been cast aside within activism spaces, how disabled individuals are at a higher risk from climate disasters, and the widespread prevalence of ableism, especially casual ableism, in our society.
 View recording.

-- April 15, 6PM ET: Artists and scientists will discuss how they each train an interpretive lens on the natural world, and how we might apply the lessons of both art and science to the many challenges of climate change.
-Register here.
+- April 15, 6PM ET: Artists and scientists discuss how they each train an interpretive lens on the natural world, and how we might apply the lessons of both art and science to the many challenges of climate change.
+View recording.

-- April 21, 3PM ET: Join Lamont oceanographer Ajit Subramaniam for a Reddit Ask Me Anything.
-He’s currently on a research vessel in the Tropical Atlantic, studying the outflow of the Amazon river, and will be answering reader questions for an hour.
-Learn more here.
+- April 21, 3PM ET: Lamont oceanographer Ajit Subramaniam answered reader questions in a Reddit Ask Me Anything.
+He’s currently on a research vessel in the tropical Atlantic, studying the outflow of the Amazon river, and will be answering reader questions for an hour.
+Read the conversation here.

 - April 21, 6PM ET: Research leaders around the world believe that the next decade will require unprecedented, powerful, action to curb greenhouse gas emissions and avoid the most catastrophic climate impacts.
-Earth Institute Director Alex Halliday and Maureen Raymo, interim director of Columbia’s Lamont-Doherty Earth Observatory, will discuss how we’re meeting this moment.
-Register here.
+Earth Institute director and Columbia Climate School founding dean Alex Halliday and Maureen Raymo, director of Columbia’s Lamont-Doherty Earth Observatory and co-founding dean of the Climate School, discuss how we’re meeting this moment.
+A video will be available here.

 To help advance the work of our scientists and experts working on our most pressing issues, please consider supporting the Earth Institute and Lamont-Doherty Earth Observatory today.
 You can also learn more on our Earth Day website.